-Plants have been used for medicinal purposes long before history and many commercially available drugs are medications that were originally from plants [1].
-There are synthetic medications produced to treat various forms of illnesses but, because of the cost implications and their side effects, most people prefer alternative medications to meet with their primary health needs [2].
-Many medicinal plants have been reported to be useful in treatment of diabetes and its complications.
-Although diet, insulin, and other oral hypoglycemic agents have remained the mainstays of therapy for the diabetic patients for decades [3], many local plants have also been identified and tested for their antidiabetic properties.
-Among the medicinal plants that have been used in treatment of diabetes mellitus are Acacia arabica, Aegle marmelos and Agrimony eupatoria.
-Acacia arabica have been shown to cause hypoglycaemic effect in rats by stimulating insulin release [4].
-Aegle marmelos have been shown to possess antihyperglycemic activities in streptozotozin induced diabetic rats by improving glucose utilization [5].
-Similarly, aqueous extract of Agrimony eupatoria evoked stimulation of insulin secretion from the BRIN-BD11 pancreatic beta cell line in vitro, an effect which was found to be glucose independent [6].
-Parquetina nigrescens is an herbaceous, perennial twine belonging to the family Asclepiadaceae.
+31 Plants have been used for medicinal purposes long before history and many commercially available 32

+- to treat various forms of illnesses but, because of the cost implications and their side effects, most - people prefer alternative medications to meet with their primary health needs [2].
+Many medicinal 34 - 35 plants have been reported to be useful in treatment of diabetes and its complications [3-5].
+Although - diet, insulin, and other oral hypoglycemic agents have remained the mainstays of therapy for the 36 - diabetic patients for decades [3], many local plants have also been identified and tested for their 37 - 38 antidiabetic properties.
+Among the medicinal plants that have been used in treatment of diabetes - 39 mellitus are Acacia Arabica [4], Aegle marmelos [5] and Agrimony eupatoria [6].
+Acacia arabica have - 40 been shown to cause hypoglycaemic effect in rats by stimulating insulin release [4].
+Aegle marmelos - 41 have been shown to possess antihyperglycemic activities in streptozotozin induced diabetic rats by - 42 improving glucose utilization [5].
+Similarly, aqueous extract of Agrimony eupatoria evoked stimulation - 43 of insulin secretion from the BRIN-BD11 pancreatic beta cell line in vitro, an effect which was found to - 44 be glucose independent [6].
+Parquetina nigrescens is an herbaceous, perennial twine belonging to - 45 the family Asclepiadaceae.
 Parquetina nigrescens is commonly found in secondary forest and around villages in Senegal and Nigeria.
 It is a perennial plant with twining stems and a woody base, shortly tapering 10 to 15 cm long, 6 to 8 cm broad, smooth and long stem.
 In Nigeria, this plant has been shown to be useful in the treatment of anaemia [7].
-This plant has also been used in the treatment of fever, inflammatory and painful disorder [8].
+This plant has also been used in the treatment of fever, inflammatory and painful disorders [8].
 It has also been used in the treatment of several other ailments which include diarrhoea, gonorrhea, menstrual disorders, insanity, intestinal worm infections, skin lesions and erectile dysfunction [9-11].
 It has also been reported that aqueous extract of Parquetina nigrescens caused significant anti-nociception using the hot plate and formalin tests [8] and anti-inflammatory effects by reducing leucocyte migration during the process of inflammation [12].
-Although several studies have shown that hyperglycaemia, if uncontrolled may results in several studies have shown that hyperglycaemia, if uncontrolled may results in several studies have shown that hyperglycaemia, if uncontrolled may results in several studies and several studies and several studies are studies.

-complications, with chronic kidney disease (CKD) being the leading cause of morbidity and mortality [13].
-In this present study, the renoprotective effect of methanol extract of Parquetina nigrescens was investigated in diabetic wistar rats.
+Although several studies have shown that hyperglycaemia, if uncontrolled may result in several complications, with chronic kidney disease (CKD) being the leading cause of morbidity and mortality [13].
+In this present study, the renoprotective effect of methanol extract of Parquetina nigrescens was investigated in diabetic Wistar rats.

-Figure 1: Parquetina nigrescens leaves
+Figure 1: Parquetina nigrescens leaves [11]